MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -Command

-Specifies one or more commands for which **Find-Package** searches.
+Specifies one or more commands that `Install-Package` searches.

 ```yaml
 Type: String[]